By: Team SE-EDU Since: Jun 2016 Licence: MIT

 delete-tutorial-group id/04a

 Expected: The tutorial group is deleted.
-The UI shows[Deleted]
+The UI shows[Deleted]next to the tutorial group name.

 -